aok1425/my-JS-project/README.md

   - https://help.github.com/articles/creating-a-pull-request/
 - [ ] we have the Sunday phone call

-making a change. something something that should be a merge conflict.

 #### Decide collaboratively what website you want to build out
 - [ ] decide on content
   - a site with static content is fine for your first website